rohanthewiz/orient_db_client/README.md

 OrientDB Client
 ===============
 *This is fork of jhstatewide/orient_db_client.
 It is in pre-alpha stage at the moment but don't be discouraged by that*.
-I have a good handle on the binary transport and several integration tests passing.
+The Gem is now working nicely and command and queries can be passed through

+    db_session.command('select from Thing')

 The public interface will be reworked and solidified very soon.
 Hold on...

-This gem is a very rough initial attempt at a Network Binary Protocol driver for OrientDB.

 While in this early stage of development, the public interface is subject to change with no warning.

-This is my first attempt at building a gem intended for public use.
-Expect some difficulty getting this gem up and running in your projects.
+You probably shouldn't use this in production just yet.

 Supported OrientDB Releases
 ---------------------------

-I've tested this against OrientDB-1.0rc9 which is the current official release as of writing this README.
+I've tested this against OrientDB-2.0.x which is the current official release as of writing this README.

 Supported Ruby Versions
 ---------------------------

-This gem has only been tested on 1.9.2 and 1.9.3.
-It *should* run on any 1.9 install, and will definitely NOT run on 1.8 due to the use of Encoding.
-Compatibility with 1.8 is planned, but not scheduled for any particular milestone yet.
+This gem has only been tested on 1.9.3.
+It should work on later versions.
+More tests soon.

 Basic Usage